rcardona-os/nebius-project/README.md

 ```

 #### Create Profile
-- Check that there is an existing profile
+- check that there is an existing profile

 ```bash
 (base)  user@node : ~